RESUGROW career platform logo for AI resume builder, ATS checker, and LinkedIn makeover

 Check Resume ScoreBuild ResumeReview LinkedInCreate Cover Letter

-Cover visual for How ATS Systems Actually Work in 2026 (And Why Most Resumes Fail).
+How ATS Systems Actually Work in 2026 (And Why Most Resumes Fail) overview screenshot illustrating ATS Optimization best practices for recruiters and ATS parsing

-How ATS Systems Actually Work in 2026 (And Why Most Resumes Fail) supporting image for RESUGROW blog with ATS optimization and recruiter scan guidance
+How ATS Systems Actually Work in 2026 (And Why Most Resumes Fail) example screenshot illustrating ATS Optimization best practices for recruiters and ATS parsing

 If you've ever sent out dozens of applications and heard nothing back, there's a good chance an ATS filtered you out before a human ever saw your name.